Can You Stain Teak Wood? — Furniture, Fences, and More

 Teak is a type of hardwood that naturally has an abundant amount of silica and oil.
 This feature makes teak extremely resistant to water, moisture, and rot.
 However, it also makes it challenging to stain.

-Before you stain teak, you must take extra steps to make sure that your stain will adhere properly, such as sanding the wood surface, cleaning the wood thoroughly, and letting it fully dry.
+Before you stain teak, you must take extra steps to make sure that your stain will adhere properly.
+This includes sanding the wood surface, cleaning the wood thoroughly, and letting it fully dry.

 Most importantly, you must choose the right type of stain for your teak wood to achieve a great finish.
-You must keep in mind that meticulous preparation of the teak wood cannot guarantee a perfect finish unless you use a high-quality stain that is compatible with it.
+However, you must keep in mind that meticulous preparation of the teak wood cannot guarantee a perfect finish unless you use a high-quality stain that is compatible with it, which I’ll discuss later.

 Why Stain Teak Wood?